-The Company's independent registered public accounting firm and its auditors for the year ended December 31, 2015, were PricewaterhouseCoopers LLP ("PwC").
-At the Annual Meeting, the stockholders are being asked to ratify the appointment of PwC as the Company's independent registered public accounting firm for 2016.
+The Company's independent registered public accounting firm and its auditors for the year ended December 31, 2016, were PricewaterhouseCoopers LLP ("PwC").
+At the Annual Meeting, the stockholders are being asked to ratify the appointment of PwC as the Company's independent registered public accounting firm for the year ended December 31, 2017.
 In the event of a negative vote on such ratification, the Audit Committee will reconsider its selection.
 Even if this appointment is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interest of the Company and its stockholders.
-Representatives of PwC are expected to be present at the Annual Meeting and to respond to appropriate questions.
+Representatives of PwC are expected to be present at the Annual Meeting and available to respond to appropriate questions.